ashulman18/stimuli/readme.md

 When you instantiate a category, you pass in a *means-and-variances* object.
 When you draw a critter, you pass in a *properties* object.
 The property names (listed below) are the same for both kinds of objects (except that *means-and-variances* has one additional specifiable property name), but **the values attached to those property names are not the same**.

-For example, when I want to specify a color (col1) for drawing:
+For example, when I want to specify a color (col1) for drawing a genus:

 	genus.draw({"col1":"#ff0000"}})